Solar-powered steel production from Lightsource bp’s Bighorn Project in Colorado

 Kevin Smith, CEO of the Americas for Lightsource, said, “The more than 700,000 solar panels can provide 90% of the plant’s energy needs at peak production” and 95% of the mill’s annual energy demand, according to other reports.

 The plant will turns recycled scrap metal into “clean steel, including the most sustainable rail in the world,” according to Herald.
-Ervaz is a Russian-owned steel and mining conglomerate.
+Evraz is a Russian-owned steel and mining conglomerate.

 Decarbonizing steel?